tylim88/FirelordJSDoc/docs/highlights/set.md

 sidebar_position: 2
 ---

-# Set 🍒
+# Set ☀️

 This page discusses how sets works, we will use `setDoc` in the example, but it works the same for `batch.set` and `transaction.set`.

-## Ternary Filter States 🦜
+## Ternary Filter States 🦤

-In set operation, both Firestore and FirelordJS forbid you from skipping any member(field), with exception if set merge is set to true or merge field is defined.
+In set operation, both Firestore and FirelordJS forbid you from skipping any member(field), with the exception if set merge is set to true or merge field is defined.

 It is recommended to set complete members and fill the field you do not need with default value rather than dropping it.